frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 The location of the space key has a ripple effect that causes the "handedness" of most of the upper layers to be swapped, because you don't want the layer key for symbols on the same thumb as space.

 The swapped-E version seems very appealing at first, and rollers such as myself will enjoy rolling off the consonants onto the space.
 However, I found that, as I gained fluency, I would just stumble sometimes.
 Eventually, I realized why: "pinballing" between the space and the consonants.
-Consider a phrase such as "with this ring that" - between every pair of words there is a redirect/pinball on the thumb i.e.  `t t`, `s r`, `g t`.
+Consider a phrase such as "with this ring that" - between every pair of words there is a pinball aka redirect on the thumb i.e.  `t t`, `s r`, `g t`.

-The solution, in the end, was to add a space key on the right thumb also.
-This one is used less often than the primary space key on the left thumb.
-It adds significantly to the learning curve, but so far is proving to make for a smoother ride.
+ A partial solution was to add a second space key on the right thumb.

 ### Comboroll what?